-You can select any process definition using the “Select Process Definition” option in the top left of the page.
+You can select a process definition using the “Select Process Definition” option in the top left of the page.
 After selecting a process definition and version, the diagram of the process is displayed on the page.

 After you selected both end event and gateway, a statistical analysis will be shown next to the diagram.
 The analysis consists of two bar charts as well as a statistical summary.
 Both charts contain a bar for every sequence flow leaving the selected gateway.

 The second chart displays the relative amount of process instances that reached the selected end event after taking the respective outgoing sequence flow.
-A value of 100% indicates that every process instance that took a sequence flow reached the selected end-event.
-Accordingly, a value of 0% indicates that no process instance reached the selected end event after taking that sequence flow.

-Process instances, which have taken more than one path, e.g. by looping back to a flow node before the gateway and then taking a different sequence flow, are not considered in the statistical analysis.
+Process instances which have taken more than one path, e.g. by looping back to a Flow Node before the gateway and then taking a different sequence flow, are not considered in the statistical analysis.